Charlotte Williams Research

 • Saïd Saïd - Organometallic Route to Exfoliated Layered Zinc Hydroxides (LZHs) (Poster)

-• Congratulations Said for being awarded The Faraday Discussions Poster Prize
+• Congratulations Said for being awarded The Faraday Discussions Poster Prize!

 • Congratulations to Prof. Charlotte Williams, awarded the 2018 Otto Roelen Medal!